Heather Mason: Design and portrayal

-The character's name and model were inspired by her original voice actress, Heather Morris, who was also motion capture actress, including for combat scenes during which she used her childhood taekwondo training.
+The character's name and model were inspired by her original voice actress, Heather Morris, who was also a motion capture actress, including for combat scenes during which she used her childhood taekwondo training.
 The creators originally named Heather "Helen", but after talking with Morris they realized that name was old-fashioned and changed it (in early promotional materials and the back of the game's original cover, the character still has the name Heather Morris, same as the actress).
 Morris said: "I liked the character Heather.
 She is sort of a bad-ass and a bit of a tomboy.
 Although she was very young, she was quite fearless and strong.
 I did respond well to the script.
 Heather was really interesting and a great character to play. ...
 Much like the character, Heather, I was learning about all the horrendous things in this video game world as I moved through it.
 So I was genuinely surprised and disturbed.
 Very often I would ask to stop the motion capture so we could look on the computer at the images that represented the monsters and people with whom I was supposed to be interacting.
 And they were creepy and quite scary.
 Since we were working on a blank stage, we really need to use our imagination."

 In contrast to Morris, Adelaide Clemens, who played Heather in Revelation, had to work with physically existing monsters on the film's set.
-She said "I really took on the role of Heather Mason herself—the psychological journey that she’s going on. ...
-[W]ith the mythology of the game, the gravity of what the monsters are—what they mean; their symbolism, and all of those things—I did research the game, and look into the ‘history’ of Silent Hill, and what has been created there in the franchise.
+She said "I really took on the role of Heather Mason herself—the psychological journey that she's going on. ...
+[W]ith the mythology of the game, the gravity of what the monsters are—what they mean; their symbolism, and all of those things—I did research the game, and look into the 'history' of Silent Hill, and what has been created there in the franchise.
 And, physically!
 I had to get incredibly strong, and incredibly fit—just really immerse myself in Heather Mason."